ckurdziel/ckurdziel.github.com/startupresources.md

  - [3 Rules to Actionable Metrics](http://www.ashmaurya.com/2010/07/3-rules-to-actionable-metrics/)
  - [Startup Metrics for Pirates](http://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version)
  - [Lean Analytics](http://www.amazon.com/gp/product/1449335675/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1449335675&linkCode=as2&tag=chriskurdziel-20) - This is a great book on using data to inform product decisionmaking.
+ - [IA Ventures](http://resources.iaventures.com/index.php) - IA Ventures has a fantastic list of budgets, board decks, investor update emails, etc. on their resource site.
+No need to reinvent the wheel - it's easy to use this stuff.

 **Growth & Distribution**
  - [Growth Hacking - Lean Marketing for Startups](http://www.slideshare.net/mattangriffel/growth-hacking)